-Early in her career she developed, directed, and managed comprehensive health promotion programs for Sony Music Entertainment, NBC, The National Center for Health Fitness, The Army Materiel Command, and several other corporations including Johnson and Johnson, Campbell Soup Company and Chevron.
+Earlier in her career she developed, directed, and managed comprehensive health promotion programs for Sony Music Entertainment, NBC, The National Center for Health Fitness, The Army Materiel Command, and several other corporations including Johnson and Johnson, Campbell Soup Company and Chevron.

 Society for Behavioral Medicine

 Hirschler, C., Hope, A., & Myers, J. (2015).
 College students’ perceptions of and experiences with human papillomavirus and herpes: Implications for college sexual health education.
 American Journal of Sexuality Education.